hl7au/au-fhir-base/pages/_includes/au-allergyintolerance-intro.md

 This profile defines an allergy intolerance structure including core localisation concepts for use in an Australian context.

-Note: The value set [Indicator of Hypersensitivity or Intolerance to Substance](https://healthterminologies.gov.au/fhir/ValueSet/indicator-hypersensitivity-intolerance-to-substance-1) is part of a staged approach to offering meaningful localised coding.
-There is significant redesign occurring in SNOMED CT content relating to allergies, adverse reactions and intolerances.
-Once the redesign is realised, projected to be 2019, a more focused value set reducing the clinical finding noise will be proposed.

 **Examples**

 [Ibuprofen allergy, with a manifestation of urticaria](AllergyIntolerance-allergyintolerance-example0.html)